elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 }
 ```

+The bucket policy never actually changed.
+It is now displayed differently to you because the internally-stored ID can no longer be converted back into an ARN for display purposes.

 ### If you delete a user/role and create one with the same ARN, all resource-based access will break